markwsutton/Earthquake-Map-Leaflet/README.md

 # Live Earthquake Map

 Real-time visualization of live earthquake GeoJSON data from USGS utilizing Leaflet/Javascript.
-The data is updated every 5 minutes.
+The data is updated every 5 minutes and contains all earthquakes from the last 24 hours.
+The map is from MapBox and other tools are CSS and D3.

 Data markers reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
 Earthquakes with higher magnitudes appear larger and earthquakes with greater depth appear darker in color.
 Pop-up info is retreived from the GeoJSON data and is revealed upon clicking the circles.